terhorst/imshow/README.rst

     $ python -e 'import numpy; numpy.savetxt("array.txt", numpy.random.normal(size=(60, 60)))'
     $ imshow array.txt

-produces a PNG image ``array.png`` of a random square matrix with 60 entries per side.
+produces the file ``array.png`` containing an image of a random square matrix with 60 entries per side.

 .. figure:: examples/array.png

     Example of default output.

 The default output name ``array.png`` can be overridden by specifying a second argument.
 The extension of the output file name controls the output format.

 .. code:: bash

-    $ python -e 'import numpy; numpy.savetxt("array.txt", numpy.random.normal(size=(60, 60)))'
     $ imshow array.txt array.jpg

 .. figure:: examples/array.jpg

     The same array in JPEG format.

 Several options, detailed in ``imshow -h``, control the appearance of the plot.

 .. code:: bash